kkterai/Gifty-app/README.md

 # Gifty

-Gifty is a Rails App to help you find gifts for friends and streamline shopping for those gifts.
+Gifty is a Rails App to help you find gifts for friends.
 After signing up by either email or Facebook, you can:

   - As a Gift Giver:
     - Find friends and view their wishlists
-    - Select friends' gifts to shop for
-    - View all of your selected gifts
-    - Mark items as purchased
-    - Unselect items to purchase
   - As a Gift Recipient
     - Add items to your wish list
-    - Delete items from your wish list
-    - Edit details on your wish list

 ## Video walkthrough
 [Gifty Video walkthrough]